 Scott Base is New Zealand's permanent research support station in Antarctica.
 It is managed somewhat similarly to a private kiwi lodge, with shared bedrooms, one large dining room and a commercial kitchen.

-The Hillary Field Centre (HFC) at Scott Base, the southernmost building project in the world, is undergoing a $6.2 million upgrade over a period of three years.
-Keep up to date with the refurbishment, and stage two progress.
+The Hillary Field Centre (HFC) at Scott Base, the southernmost building project in the world, has undergone a $6.2 million upgrade over a period of three years.
+Click to find out more about the project.